Modern Slavery Statement

 2.1 We are a Software and Technology Development company.
-Our Applications are for the automotive industry to make videos and gather images of vehicles for their customers, the motorist.
-Our people and customers are at the forefront of our business, therefore their wellbeing is fundamental when creating our
+Our Applications and Solutions are for the automotive industry and offer multiple services for the various stages of customer journey.
+Our people and customers are at the forefront of our business, therefore their wellbeing is fundamental when creating our business processes.

 3. Our Business

-3.1 CitNOW Group operates through the following divisions:
+3.1 The CitNOW Group operates through the following divisions:

-3.1.1 Zype TV Ltd (t/a CitNOW) – Development of our Applications and software to the automotive industry.
+3.1.1 Zype TV Ltd (t/a CitNOW) – Development of our Video Applications and software to the automotive industry.

 3.1.2 Eight Technology Ltd (t/a Dealerweb) – creation of automotive sales and lead management systems.

 3.1.3 Zype TV Ltd (t/a Tootle) – Is an online part exchange vehicle appraisal tool.

 3.1.4 Reef Business Systems Ltd (t/a Reef) – creation of automotive sales and lead management systems.